sksehdev/jenkins-git/README.md

 # jenkins-git
-This is jenkins test repo
+This is jenkins test repo and this is great